 COUNCIL OF THE TOWN OF HANOVER is very pleased their heritage theatre facility is utilized by a variety of local groups and encourages us to continue in our efforts to build an audience

-DONATE $1.00 from every adult ticket sold for our productions is donated to an area youth group organization.
+DONATE $1.00 from every adult ticket sold for our productions is donated to an area group organization that helps youth.

 CONTINUE TO SEEK ways in which our non-profit, charitable organization can fulfill our mandate to produce a broad range of theatrical presentations of the highest possible calibre and to provide an outlet for creative community involvement.